CarterSullivan/QuickCoinProj/README.md

 What is Quickcoin?
 ----------------

-Quickcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Quickcoin is a version of Litecoin using Scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - 1 billion total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Quickcoin client sofware, see http://www.quickcoin.org.

 License
 -------